AntonyLeons/blog.leons.dev/src/content/posts/why-ai-coding-agents-get-lost.md

         {
           cx: 40,
           cy: 22,
-          percent: "95%",
+          percent: \"95%\",
-          status: "Strong focus (ignoring workspace details)",
+          status: \"Strong focus (ignoring workspace details)\",
-          desc: "The task instructions are at the beginning of the context (priming).
-The model remembers them clearly but might struggle to reconcile them with files placed in the middle of the context.",
+          desc: \"The task instructions are at the beginning of the context (priming).
+The model remembers them clearly but might struggle to reconcile them with files placed in the middle of the context.\",
-          color: "#10b981"
+          color: \"#10b981\"
         },
         {
           cx: 200,
           cy: 130,
-          percent: "15%",
+          percent: \"15%\",
-          status: "Lost in the middle!
-(Will ignore instructions)",
+          status: \"Lost in the middle!
+(Will ignore instructions)\",
-          desc: "The task instructions are buried under codebase files and build errors.
-The model falls victim to the 'Lost in the Middle' effect, ignoring constraints and guessing API shapes.",
+          desc: \"The task instructions are buried under codebase files and build errors.
+The model falls victim to the 'Lost in the Middle' effect, ignoring constraints and guessing API shapes.\",
-          color: "#f05230"
+          color: \"#f05230\"
         },
         {
           cx: 360,
           cy: 35,
-          percent: "85%",
+          percent: \"85%\",
-          status: "Strong focus (recency bias priority)",
+          status: \"Strong focus (recency bias priority)\",
-          desc: "The task instructions are at the very end of the prompt (recent input).
-The model focuses heavily on this, but will likely forget initial system constraints and configurations.",
+          desc: \"The task instructions are at the very end of the prompt (recent input).
+The model focuses heavily on this, but will likely forget initial system constraints and configurations.\",
-          color: "#fecd35"
+          color: \"#fecd35\"
         }
       ];